Skip to content

 • Quilt Guilds or small quilt groups: List them and how you want those groups to be notified.

-Do you want a copy of these questions – and a sample letter to help you get started on writing your own letter?
+Do you want a copy of these questions – and a sample letter/form to help you get started on writing your own letter?
 Just click on the link to print out your guide.
-It’s a Word document that will download to your computer.
-You can change the wording to suit your needs and fill in the blanks with your specific wishes.
+You can fill in the blanks with your specific wishes.

 Post navigation